chalupaDaniel/SlicerSupervisedSegmentation/README.md

 # Supervised segmentation toolbox using machine learning for 3D Slicer
 This 3D Slicer extension enables the user to quickly train a supervised classifier and use it to classify images.
+See the [Wiki page]( https://github.com/chalupaDaniel/SlicerSupervisedSegmentation/wiki/Supervised-Segmentation-Toolbox-for-3D-Slicer) for more info.

 If you use this extension, please reference https://doi.org/10.3390/sym10110627